weshallchat/practice-git/readme.txt

-Vishal says  that I am new to this.
-Long journey ahead.
-Motivated to learn.
-Happy to find this community.
+Vishal says I am happy to find this community.